16 of the most indulgent day spas in Sydney (2025)

 Prices: View the spa menu for a comprehensive listing.

-There are three locations across the city that house the award-winning treatments provided by Nature’s Energy, famed for its urban bathhouses made to re-energise exhausted Sydneysiders.
+There are three locations across the city that house the award-winning treatments provided by Nature’s Energy , famed for its urban bathhouses made to re-energise exhausted Sydneysiders.
+Having trouble choosing your destination?
+We’d recommend Glebe for solo bathing, Balmain for friends and Newtown for couples

 Step inside and get your plunge on.
-In true bathhouse style, supreme detoxification can be found in switching between a ice bath and a hot spa, plus traditional Finnish saunas and infrared saunas.
-There’s also a steam room to sweat up a storm in plus a range of massages and facials.
+In true bathhouse style, supreme detoxification can be found in switching between an ice bath and a hot spa, plus traditional Finnish saunas and infrared saunas.
+There’s also a steam room to sweat up a storm in, plus a range of massages and facials.

 3. Endota Day Spa, Four Seasons Hotel, The Rocks